home-assistant/home-assistant.io/source/_integrations/media_source.markdown

 ## Local Media

-By default, the integration creates a local folder where Home Assistant looks for media to show in the media browser.
+By default, the integration by default looks for media in a specified folder.

 For Home Assistant OS, Supervised and Container users, this folder is by default configured in the path `/media`.